Radromity/WeaponsEquipment/README.md

   1 New Tank Variants, 44 New Mech Variants, 1 New Mech Chassis!
   These additions appear in Career and Instant Action.

-  Colors toned down in the mechlab to reduce eyestrain, Ballistics are Blue to Teal, Energy is Green to Yellow, Missiles are Red to Purple.
+  Colors toned down in the mechlab to reduce eyestrain,
-  Hardpoints are Dark Blue - Ballistic, Dark Green - Energy, Purple - Missile, Teal - Missile Defences.

   Credits:
     Rumia - Main Developer